Psoriasis is a common, chronic (long-term) skin condition. It can’t be cured, but it can be treated.

-Psoriasis is a common skin condition.
-It occurs when your body’s skin cells build up too quickly because of rapid cell production.
-This excess production of skin cells leads to thick, scaly patches on scattered areas of your body.
-These patches often appear to be white or silver.
-They also often cause itching and irritation.
-In some cases, the scales can even be painful.
+Psoriasis occurs when your body’s skin cells build up too quickly because of rapid cell production.
+The excess production leads to thick, scaly patches on areas of your body, which can include the delicate skin around your eyes.

-Psoriasis around the delicate skin of your eyes can be treated, but it requires special attention to make sure you don’t experience any unwanted complications.
-The tissues in these sensitive areas are very delicate and easily scarred.
-Treatments need to be carefully monitored to avoid aggravating the sensitive areas and making the condition worse.
+Psoriasis around your eyes can be treated, but it requires special attention from your doctor.
+The tissues in this sensitive area are delicate and easily scarred.
+Treatments need to be carefully monitored to avoid aggravating the skin and making the condition worse.

 - red, scaly growths around your eyes

 - pain when moving your eyelids

 - eyelashes rubbing against the orbit of the eye because scales push the eyelid inward

 - eye dryness because scales pull the eyelid outward